apteroti/ArchaeoToolbox/README.md

 # ArchaeoToolbox

 **ArchaeoToolbox** is a cross-platform application for performing **3D geometric morphometrics**, tailored for archaeozoology, palaeontology, and related fields.
-It provides tools for landmark digitisation, sliding semilandmarks, PCA, strain analysis, and modern methods like Laplace-Beltrami operators—all in an interactive Qt-based interface.
+It provides innovative tools for landmark digitisation, sliding curve and surface semilandmarks and PCA —all in an interactive Qt-based interface.

 ---